Trustwave and Cybereason Merge to Form Global MDR Powerhouse for Unparalleled Cybersecurity Value. Learn More

 STEP 5: Implement Containment

-Once you know systems at risk and have some understanding of the breach you can determine the most effective method of protecting your systems and data.
+Once you know which systems are at risk, and have some understanding of the breach, you can determine the most effective method of protecting your systems and data.
 You should keep in mind that containment is a short-term approach designed to “stop the bleeding”.
 Some containment actions may only be in place for long enough to allow you to implement more comprehensive solutions.
 For example, taking the entire network offline while reviewing and updating firewall rules.
 When implementing containment actions consider the impact to production systems and potential evidence.
 Think as broadly as possible.
 Common containment actions include:

 1. Removing compromised systems from the network.
 Unless data is actively being destroyed (e.g., in the case of ransomware), keep systems powered on so that a copy of memory and other volatile data can be collected to accelerate the investigation.